 Children with HIV are also at higher risk for some forms of cancer because of their weakened immune systems.
 Lymphomas associated with Epstein-Barr virus (EBV) infection are more common in older kids with HIV.

-Difficult complications in treating kids who have HIV/AIDS include the wasting syndrome (the inability to maintain body weight due to long-term poor appetite and other infections related to HIV disease) and HIV encephalopathy (due to HIV infection of the brain that causes swelling and then damage to the brain's tissues over time).
+Difficult-to-treat complications in kids who have HIV/AIDS include the wasting syndrome (the inability to maintain body weight due to long-term poor appetite and other infections related to HIV disease) and HIV encephalopathy (due to HIV infection of the brain that causes swelling and then damage to the brain's tissues over time).

-The last 20 years have brought two major developments in the treatment of HIV/AIDS:
+If they don't receive treatment, almost all people infected with HIV will develop AIDS.
+Fortunately, the last 20 years have brought two major developments in the treatment of HIV/AIDS:

 - drugs that inhibit the virus's growth, preventing or delaying the onset of AIDS and allowing people with HIV to remain free of symptoms longer